jl4282/csci-ua.0480-spring2016-010/slides/02/meta.markdown

 ### Again, the topics we'll check out today are:

+* go over the slides we missed from the last class
-* a short review with a quick exercise
+    * you can check out the short review / quick exercise on your own
 * using <code>and</code> and <code>or</code>
 * checking for <code>NaN<code> and <code>undefined</code>
 * functions